-IMPORTANT: The inverter cover should NEVER be removed.
-The inverter is not field serviceable.
+IMPORTANT: The inverter cover should NEVER be removed because there is no reason to remove the inverter cover to access the inverter.
+The inverter is not serviceable.
 A replacement cover is provided with a replacement inverter.

 UNIT OPERATION AND SAFETY HAZARD